 The information in the accessories table concerning the radius refers to the values of the respective rotor as shown below.
 The radius calculation is described in chapter 2.2.2.1 - "Speed, radius, and relative centrifugal force".

-Fig. 34: Minimum and maximum radius of an angle rotor
+Fig. 41: Minimum and maximum radius of an angle rotor

-Fig. 35: Minimum and maximum radius of an swing-out rotor
+Fig. 42: Minimum and maximum radius of a swing-out rotor